carvel-dev/carvel/content/kapp-controller/docs/latest/debugging.md

 often happen from fetching the PackageRepository contents (i.e. the `.spec.fetch` portion of the PackageRepository spec).

 Failures for PackageRepositories can be viewed directly via the `usefulErrorMessage` property of the PackageRepository's status.
+Interpreting the error message from `usefulErrorMessage` for PackageRepositories is very similar to debugging an App CR's status.
-This `usefulErrorMessage` property comes from an App CR that is created as a result of creating a PackageRepository.
-This App is currently always created in the `kapp-controller` namespace, but this may change in the futrue.
-More information on interpreting the error message from `usefulErrorMessage` can be found under the [Debugging App CRs](#debugging-app-crs).
-The underlying App CR will have the same name as the PackageRepository that you create.
+More information on interpreting the errors from App CRs can be found under under the [Debugging App CRs](#debugging-app-crs) section.

 Common problems encountered with PackageRepositories may be needing authentication for a registry where an image or imgpkg bundle is stored (read more [here](package-consumption/#adding-package-repository) on PackageRepositories authenticating to a private registry)